nus-cs2103-AY2324S1/tp/docs/team/ph-nathan.md

 * **Fix `editEnrolment` command** [#265](https://github.com/AY2324S1-CS2103T-F11-1/tp/pull/265)
   * **Enhancement details:** Previously, the edited enrolment details (hours, remarks) are correctly stored but not updated to UI automatically, this causes confusion to users.
-Hence, enhancement were made so that the hours and remarks fields is reflected in UI when edited via `editEnrolment` command.
+Hence, enhancement were made so that the changes is reflected in UI.

 ### Documentation:
 * **User Guide**
-  * Updated the following sections: Introduction, About, Quick Start, Navigate UI, Command History, Notes for command format.
+  * Updated the sections: Introduction, About, Quick Start, Navigate UI, Command History, Notes for command format.
-  * Added command details and summaries for the following commands: `enrol`, `unenrol` for draft UG.
+  * Added command details and summaries for `enrol`, `unenrol` commands for draft UG.
 * **Developer Guide**
   * Added diagram for updated UI, Member and Event class, updated general model class diagram.
   * Added alternative design consideration for Member and Event sections.